Marci C. Weber

 B.S., Psychology, Missouri State University, 2017

-Jeff’s research interests include longitudinal data modeling, factor analysis, meta-analytic techniques, predictors of posttraumatic stress and resilience trajectories, positive psychology (i.e., valued living and meaning in life) and disaster mental health.
+Jeffrey’s research interests include longitudinal data analysis, predictors of posttraumatic stress and resilience trajectories, EMA/EMI, and disaster mental health.

 Mikaela J. Raley

 M.S., Psychological Science, University of North Florida, 2017

 Mikaela’s research interests include the interplay between positive psychology and military mental health.
 More specifically, she is interested in PTSD, meaning in life, social connectedness, suicide, and resilience in the military population.
 Recently, Mikaela first authored a book chapter entitled “The Disaster Sciences Interdisciplinary Minor at the University of Mississippi: Positive Psychology in Action (2020)” Her previous clinical experience includes a year-long Clinical Health Psychology Internship at Mayo Clinic and working in a Private Practice in Jacksonville, Florida from 2016-2018.
 Mikaela has presented research at the 2016 Association for Psychological Science and 2017 Southeastern Psychological Association Conferences.
 Additionally, while completing her BA and MS at the University of North Florida, Mikaela served as lab coordinator for the Health Psychophysiology Lab from 2015-2018 and as a teaching assistant and guest lecturer from 2016-2017.